YourAKShaw/text-to-handwriting-script/README.md

 #### DEPENDENCIES

-- Python installation is required.
+- Python installation is required

 - Selenium for Python can be installed using the command below: